cehanagan/bsm_tutorial/README.md

 ### 1. Install Docker
 &ensp;&ensp; Pick your system and follow instructions on the Docker website.
 * **Mac** - https://docs.docker.com/docker-for-mac/install/
+	* *Please note that I had issues on my Mac M1 computer with installing obspy and libgfortran.
+I have not found a workaround yet, but a potential fix may be to follow the instructions here: https://docs.docker.com/desktop/mac/apple-silicon/ for known issues*
 * **Windows** - https://docs.docker.com/docker-for-windows/install/
 * **Ubuntu** - https://docs.docker.com/install/linux/docker-ce/ubuntu/